-In this paper, we use reinforcement learning algorithms to implement control of catheter access in a simulation engine.
-The simulation process performed is an over-arching operation of the aortic arch, which is eventually trained successfully in a virtual environment and can be used in subsequent catheter access navigation in a real environment.
+In this paper, we use a reinforcement learning algorithm to implement control of catheter access in a simulation engine.
+The navigation process was tested to be effective and compared with the manual manipulation.
+The simulation process performed is an over-arching operation of the aortic arch, which is eventually trained successfully in a virtual environment.
+Meanwhile, manual manipulation was also conducted using phantoms as the input of the motion information.
 The paper is structured as follows: Section II focuses on the building of vascular models and reinforcement learning methods.
 Section III introduces the arrangements of the experiment and analyse the results.
 Section IV and V present the discussion and the summarization of the paper.